Tufa Shujineng: Rebellion against Jin

 Due to ongoing oppression by local Chinese officials, the Xianbei chieftain Shujineng rebelled against Jin rule in 270.
-Although Shujineng was a Xianbei, his rebellion predominantly involved the Qiang and Di people.
+Although Shujineng was a Xianbei, his rebellion also involved other nomadic people such as the Qiang and Di.
 Hu Lie, Inspector of the Qin province camped at Wanhudui (萬斛堆; located in Gaolan County, Gansu) to campaign against him.
-However, after Hu Lie's reinforcements failed to arrived, Shujineng and his allies surrounded Hu Lie's army and killed him.
-The Inspector of Liang, Su Yu (蘇愉), led forces who were also routed and killed by Shujineng at Mount Jin (金山; located in Shandan county, Gansu province).
+However, after Hu Lie's reinforcements failed to arrived, Shujineng and his allies surrounded his army and killed him.
+The Inspector of Liang, Su Yu (蘇愉), led forces who were also routed by Shujineng at Mount Jin (金山; located in Shandan county, Gansu province).

 With the removal of Sima Liang, Emperor Wu sent Shi Jian (石鉴) and Tian Zheng (田章) to put down the uprising.
 Shi Jian ordered his subordinate, Du Yu, to attack Shujineng.
 However, Du Yu suggested to his superior that they wait until next spring to attack Shujineng, as the rebels were still in high spirits from their victories.
-Shi Jian dismissed Du Yu and carried out his original plans, but he was unable to defeat Shujineng.
+Shi Jian dismissed Du Yu and carried out his original plans, but was unable to defeat Shujineng.

-In 271, Shujineng was joined by the Beidi tribes (北地; in present-day Qingyang, Gansu) in his invasion of Jincheng (金城; around present-day Yuzhong County, Gansu).
+In 271, Shujineng was joined by the Beidi tribes (北地; in present-day Qingyang, Gansu) in his attack on Jincheng (金城; around present-day Yuzhong County, Gansu).
 The Inspector of Liang province, Qian Hong, led his troops to fight Shujineng's forces, but the Qiang troops within Qian's army, dissatisfied by his mistreatment of them, rebelled and join Shujineng.
 Shujineng defeated and killed Qian Hong at Mount Qing (青山; located in Huan county, Gansu province) after surrounding his army.

 In 275, Sima Jun campaigned against Shujineng and defeated his forces killing 3,000 rebels.
-In 277, Shujineng, Houdanbo (侯彈勃) and their supporters planned to raid the military-agricultural colonies in Guanzhong.
+That same year, Shujineng, Houdanbo (侯彈勃) and their supporters planned to raid the military-agricultural colonies in Guanzhong.
 However, Sima Jun's subordinate, Wen Yang, led a combined force of troops from Liang, Qin and Yong provinces to threaten Shujineng.
 Shujineng sent Houdanbo and twenty tribesmen to submit to Jin, each sending their sons as hostages.
 At the same time, Wen Yang also received the surrender of 200,000 tribal people from Anding, Wuwei (武威郡; in present-day Jingyuan County, Gansu) and Jincheng (金城; around present-day Yuzhong County, Gansu).

-Shujineng and the tribes revolted again in 278.
-That year, the Inspector of Liang, Yang Xin, fought with Shujineng's ally, Ruoluobaneng (若羅拔能) on the Dang Ranges (丹嶺) in Wuwei, but was defeated and beheaded.
-Shujineng continued to harass Jin's borders, and by the beginning of 279, Shujineng managed to capture Liang province.
+Shujineng rebelled again in 277 but was defeated by Wen Yang early on.
+In 278, the Inspector of Liang, Yang Xin, fought with Shujineng's ally, Ruoluobaneng (若羅拔能) in the Dang Ranges (丹嶺) in Wuwei, but was defeated and beheaded.
+Shujineng continued to harass Jin's borders, and by the beginning of 279, Shujineng captured Liang province.